0xM1cx/Obsidian-Notes/Programming/Flowchars,UMLs,etc/Flowchart.md

 An **algorithm** is a sequence of instructinos designed in such a way that if the instructions are executed in a specific sequence the desried result will be obtained.
 These instructions should be  precise and concise and the result should be obtained after a finite execution of steps. ***I.e. an algorithm should not repeat one or more instructions infinitely.***

-*An alogrithm should posses the following characteristics:*
+*An algorithm should posses the following characteristics:*
-- Each and every instructinos should be precise and clear.
+- Each and every inst should be precise and clear.
 - Each instructions should be performed a finite number of times.
 - The algorithm should ultimately terminate.
 - When the algorithm terminates the desired result should be obtained.
 ---
-###### Flowcharts
+### Flowcharts
 Before you start coding a program it is necessary to plan the step by step solution to the  task you program will carry out.
 Such a plan can be symbolically developed using a diagram.
 This diagram is called a *flowchart*. **Flowcharting** is a tool that can help us to develop and represent graphically program logic sequence.
-It also enables us to trace and detect any logical or other erros before the programs are written.
+It also enables us to trace and detect any logical or other errors before the programs are written.

 ---
-*Types of Flowcharts*
+### Types of Flowcharts
-- Program Flowcharts
+- **Program Flowcharts**
-- System Flowcharts
+- **System Flowcharts**

 **Program Flowcharts**.
 These are used by programmers.
 A program flowchart shows the program structure, logic flow and operations performed.
 It also forms an important part of the documentation of the system.
 The emphasis in this type of flowchart is on the *logic*.It includes the ff.
 - Program Structure